pashupati-singh/true-mine-3269/backend/README.md

 # SERVER

 ## Introduction:
 - The Backend API is designed to manage the Product and User.
-It allows clients to create, read, update, and delete tasks through HTTP requests.
+It allows clients to  read the products through HTTP requests.

 ## Architecture:
 The backend follows a three-tier architecture: